-The Daily Post has won 15 awards from the San Francisco Press Club including first-place honors for investigative reporting, news series, feature story, entertainment review and front page design.
+SEPT.
+21, 2020 — The Daily Post has won 17 awards from the San Francisco Press Club including first-place honors for commentary, column, editorial, entertainment review, headlines and series of stories.

-The Press Club contest, now in its 42nd year, drew entries from newspapers, news websites and broadcasters from the nine-county Bay Area.
-The Post competed in the same division of the contest as the region’s large daily newspapers such as the San Francisco Chronicle and the Mercury News.
+The Press Club, now in its 43rd year, drew entries from newspapers, news websites and broadcasters from the nine-county Bay Area.
+The Post competed in the same division as the region’s large daily newspapers such as the San Francisco Chronicle and the Mercury News.

-The judging was by professional journalists in other parts of the United States.
-The contest involved work done in 2018.
+The contest was judged by journalists in other parts of the United States.
+The contest was for work published in 2019.